galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 > ### {% icon hands_on %} Hands-on: Take a look at FASTQ format
 >
 > 1. Click on the collection name (`fastqs`)
-> 2. Click on the name of one of the collection elements (e.g `MCL1-DL`).
-Check that the data type is `fastqsanger.gz` and the database `mm10`.
-> 3. Click on the {% icon galaxy-eye %} (eye) icon of one of the FASTQ files to have a look at what it contains {: .hands_on}
+> 2. Click on the {% icon galaxy-eye %} (eye) icon of one of the FASTQ files to have a look at what it contains {: .hands_on}